colinskow/goanda/README.md

 # goanda
 A Golang wrapper for the [OANDA v20 API](http://developer.oanda.com/rest-live-v20/introduction/).
 Currently OANDA has wrappers for Python, Javascript and Java.
-Goanda exists to extend upon those languages because of the increasing popularity of Go and for a side prject I'm working on.
+Goanda exists to extend upon those languages because of the increasing popularity of Go.

+Forked from [AwolDes/goanda](https://github.com/AwolDes/goanda) with some API improvements including improved error handling (breaking changes).
+Warning: this API is subject to change until v1.0 tag.

 ## Features
 Goanda can perform the following actions on your OANDA brokerage accounts: